AFelfel22/homework-1/README.txt

-We analyze US gun murder data collected by the FBI.
+We analyze US gun murders data collected by the FBI.

 downlaod-data.R - downloads csv file to data directory